illinois-mla/syllabus/README.md

 This course is designed to be interactive and collaborative, employing Active Learning methods, at the same time developing your own skills and knowledge (and course grade :).
 I initiated this course out of my view that we live in an increasingly data-centric world, with both people and machines learning from vast amounts of data.
 There has never been a time where early-career physicists were more in need of a solid understanding in the basics of scientific data analysis, data-driven inference and machine learning, and a working knowledge of the most important tools and techniques from modern data science than today.

-This is a new course and unlike any that is being taught in our Department.
+This is the second offering of a new course and unlike any that is being taught in our Department.
 As such, I ask for your feedback on any aspect of the course so that I can work to improve the curriculum.

 ## <span style="color:Red">Prerequisites</span>